 What if I want to stay in town for the night while serving?

-Jurors who live a distance of at least one hundred miles one way from Court have the option of spending the night at a local hotel while serving on a jury, and coming in the night before jury service.
-The flat subsistence allowance for jurors in St. Louis is currently $185.00 per night.
-The flat subsistence allowance for jurors in Cape Girardeau and Hannibal is currently $144.00 per night.
+Jurors who live a distance of at least 100 miles one way from Court have the option of spending the night at a local hotel while serving on a jury, and coming in the night before jury service.
+The subsistence allowance for lodging and meals for jurors in St. Louis is currently $184.00 per night, and the subsistence allowance for jurors in Cape Girardeau and Hannibal is currently $144.00 per night.
 Jurors must provide a copy of the hotel receipt in order to be reimbursed.
 The subsistence fee is a set allowance regardless of the actual cost of the hotel.
 Try to negotiate the best rate to ensure that you will not pay more than the amount that can be reimbursed.
 Ask for the federal government rate and if the hotel honors it for jurors, the hotel may provide proof, such as your Summons at check-in.
 For more information, please contact the jury clerks.

-The Court will notify you in a written order that your motion has been denied and you will be given additional time to pay the filing fee.
+The Court will notify you in a written order that your application has been denied and you may be given additional time to pay the filing fee.

 What if the assigned Pretrial Services Officer is not available on call-in day or for office visits?